LegolasVzla/django-google-maps/README.md

 ## Models

 - Spots: table to store places of the users.
 This table contains a position (PostGIS geometry) column that works to store information of latitude and longitude in WGS 84 format.
+- Tags: table to store tags related with the spots

 ## Endpoints Structure for Spots API
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods (GET, POST, PUT, DELETE), making all posssible CRUD (create, retrieve, update, delete) operations.